-Cupids are not going to find a much better price on roses, this Valentine’s Day.
+Bargain-loving cupids are not going to find a much better price on roses this Valentine’s Day.

-Valentine’s Day and roses (especially red ones) will always be synonymous.
-That’s why this sale from Whole Foods Market is extra lovely for everyone buying roses on Feb.
-14.
+As everyone knows, roses can be expensive.
+That’s why this sale from Whole Foods Market is extra lovely for anyone buying roses on a budget for Valentine’s Day.

-If you do the math, you’re only paying $10 for each dozen.
-(You must purchase two dozen roses for the deal.
+If you do the math, you’re only paying $12.50 per dozen.
+(You must purchase two dozen roses for the savings.
 Otherwise, you’ll pay full price for a single dozen.)

-If you’re not an Amazon Prime member, you’re sure to have a friend or family member who is — so just ask to tag along on a shopping trip or have them pick some up for you.
+If you’re not an Amazon Prime member, you’re sure to have a friend or family member who is — just tag along on a shopping trip or ask them pick up a discounted bunch for you.